Bramley R.L.F.C.: 1994-2000: Financial troubles and demise

 In January 1994, due to rising debts, Bramley announced plans to leave McLaren Field and ground share with Farsley Celtic.
 By June the club backtracked and stayed at McLaren Field until the end of the 1994-95 season as Hunslet were considering leaving Elland Road to play at McLaren Field.

 Hunslet decided against moving to McClaren Field and moving into the newly opened South Leeds Stadium, closer to Hunslet.
-For Bramley this meant it would be financially impossible to stay at McClarn Field.
+For Bramley this meant it would be financially impossible to stay at McClaren Field.
 The stadium was subsequently sold to developers and the club moved to Clarence Field, Kirkstall, the home of Headingley RUFC.

 Leeds Rhinos bought Clarence Field in 1996 to construct a purpose built training facility.
 This would leave Bramley once again homeless however Leeds would offer Bramley a ground share at Headingley from the 1997 season.
 Bramley played three seasons at Headingley but once again struggled due to low attendances, and the team became ever more overshadowed by Leeds with some players such as Barrie McDermott and Leroy Rivett turning out for Bramley on the way back from injury.

 In 1999, Hunslet had applied to join Super League and proposed a merger with Bramley so they could play home games at Headingley.
 Hunslet were however unsuccessful in their attempt to join the top tier and Bramley resigned from the Northern Ford Premiership at the end of the 1999 season.

-The club applied to rejoin the Northern Ford Premiership in 2000 with the intention of becoming a feeder club for Leeds Rhinos and playing home games at Farsley Celtics Throstle Nest however they were rejected in favour of a bid from Gateshead Thunder.
+The club applied to rejoin the Northern Ford Premiership in 2000 with the intention of becoming a feeder club for Leeds Rhinos and playing home games at Farsley Celtic's Throstle Nest however they were rejected in favour of a bid from Gateshead Thunder.

 After being rejected to join the professional ranks a new supporter owned Phoenix club was set up called Bramley Buffaloes.